Unfortunately, I didn’t win the following year, so the rollover pot continues to grow.

 I won’t try to convince you to give up fantasy football or to spend less time on it.
 I will insist that you try to spend an equal amount of time on your own finances.
 So much more depends on it.

 When you pay your annual league entry fee, analyze the fees on your investments.
 Most investors who choose not to DIY are paying 1% to 2% or more.
-Fees can be as damaging to your portfolio as a blown out knee can be to your team (again, AP?).
+Fees can be as damaging to your portfolio as a blown out knee can be to your team.

 When you set your ideal lineup, set your preferred asset allocation.
 By the end of the 15 or 16 weeks, you should have had time to develop a simple but complete Investor Policy Statement.

 At playoff time, do some end-of-year tidying up.
 Is it time to rebalance?
 Have you maxed out your tax-deferred space?
-Do you have money ready to contribute to your personal and spousal backdoor Roths in early January.
-And please don’t tell me it depends on how well you fare in those playoffs.
+Do you have money ready to contribute to your personal and spousal backdoor Roth IRAs in early January.
+And please don’t tell me your ability to max these out depends on how well you fare in those playoffs.

 But Not Exactly Like Fantasy Football